 It is important to remember that young children learn about new things by putting them in their mouths.
 Feeding has been their main source of pleasure and it is natural, when something new comes their way, to see what it tastes like.
 But if the wrong things go in, serious, even fatal, poisoning may result.

-Although in most instances the poison will not kill, about 40 Australian children are hospitalised each week from unintentional poisoning.
+Although in most instances the poison will not kill, many Australian children are hospitalised each week from unintentional poisoning.
 The number who are taken to hospital but not admitted is much much greater.

 Poisoning can occur at any time and in any place, for example your own home, while visiting relatives, holidaying, while moving and when guests are visiting.